zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec07.md

     6. Add the name server IP and the [RCODE Name] to the *Error RCODE DNSKEY Response* set and go to next name server IP if the [RCODE Name] is not NOERROR.
-    7. Add the name server IP to the "Signed Response" set and go to next name server IP if the answer section contains the following DNS records:
+    7. Add the name server IP to the *Signed Response* set and go to next name server IP if the answer section contains the following DNS records:
         * At least one DNSKEY record.
-        * At least one RRSIG record covering the DNSKEY RRset.
+        * At least one RRSIG record covering the DNSKEY RRset (verification not done in this test case).
     8. Else add the name server IP to the *No DNSKEY* set and go to next name server IP.